opengovsg/formsg-on-fly/README.md

 **What Makes This Reusable:**
 - Dev workflow is infrastructure-agnostic
 - `replacements/` directory works for any codebase structure
-- CI optimization applies universally
+- CI process applies universally
 - Could be templated, maybe...?

 ## Quick Start